-Zep (NYS: ZEP) will look to match Wall Street forecasts for the third consecutive quarter.
-The company will unveil its latest earnings on Thursday, October 13.
-Zep produces, markets, and services a range of cleaning and maintenance solutions for commercial, industrial, institutional, and consumer end-markets.
+Zep (NYS: ZEP) didn't hit the Street's expectations last quarter, but investors hope it will rebound this quarter.
+The company will unveil its latest earnings on Monday.
+Zep produces, markets, and services a range of cleaning and maintenance solutions.

 What analysts say:

-Revenue Forecasts: On average, analysts predict $175.6 million in revenue this quarter.
-That would represent a rise of 8.8% from the year-ago quarter.
+Revenue forecasts: On average, analysts predict $155.7 million in revenue this quarter.
+That would represent a decline of 1.1% from the year-ago quarter.

-Wall Street Earnings Expectations: The average analyst estimate is earnings of $0.37 per share.
-Estimates range from $0.36 to $0.39.
+Wall Street earnings expectations: The average analyst estimate is earnings of $0.16 per share.
+Estimates range from $0.15 to $0.18.

 What our community says:

-CAPS All-Stars are solidly behind the stock with 90% granting it an "outperform" rating.
-The community at large backs the All-Stars with 89.1% assigning it a rating of "outperform."
-Fools have embraced Zep, though the message boards have been quiet lately with only 21 posts in the past 30 days.
-Though still bullish, the CAPS rating of four out of five stars for Zep is a bit more pessimistic than the community assessment.
+CAPS All-Stars are solidly behind the stock with 87.5% awarding it an outperform rating.
+The community at large backs the All-Stars with 90% assigning it a rating of outperform.
+Fools are bullish on Zep, though the message boards have been quiet lately with only 24 posts in the past 30 days.
+Zep has a bullish CAPS rating of five out of five stars that is about on par with the Fool community assessment.

 Now let's look at how efficient management is at running the business.
 Traditionally, margins represent the efficiency with which companies capture portions of sales dollars.
 The following table shows gross, operating, and net margins over the past four quarters.